 I basked in the drama.
 I would clap my hands by means of deep admiration for the writer.
 It was orgasmic.
 It reminded me of the Oscar-winning film, Parasite.
 The evil triumphs, the status quo, and the rules of power are unchanged, as it mostly is in reality.

 An article on Parasite focused on the drowning status quo of South Korea: the middle-class becoming poorer and poorer.
 Sure, it is alarming.
 Parasite was a depiction of reality, but it forgets that there are still some people, few they may seem, that climb up the ladder successfully.
 Itaewon Class gives hope to people, rather than putting them in despair.
-I believe that having the right people, connections, skills, and work ethic can make anyone build her or his own empire.
+I believe that someone’s connections, skills, and work ethic can make anyone build her or his empire.

-In the drama, Saeroyi’s corporation, Itaewon Class (IC Co.) became number one.
-If it’s by pure idealism of Saeroyi that drove this, then they definitely live in Utopia.
-Saeroyi cannot control every businessman he rejects or he doesn’t agree with, but since we are in a Korean drama Utopia, everything was achieved.
+In the drama, Saeroyi’s corporation, Itaewon Class (IC Co.), became number one.
+If it’s by pure idealism of Saeroyi that drove this, then they live in Utopia.
+Saeroyi cannot control every business person he rejects, or he doesn’t agree with, but since we are in a Korean drama Utopia, everything was achieved.
 Maybe Good Capitalism was alive, and Saeroyi made IC Co. the number one food company and pub in Korea by being a good exemplar.